 Treatments fall into three main categories:

-1. Surgical intervention: A frenotomy is the “snipping” of the tight connective tissue under the tongue to allow for greater tongue mobility.
-The procedure is performed in the physician’s office most often with surgical scissors.
-It can be done with laser, but this is more costly and often not covered by insurance.
-Babies seem to experience minimal pain or bleeding with the procedure, and can be put to the breast immediately afterwards.
+1. Surgical intervention: A frenotomy/frenectomy is the removal of the tight connective tissue under the tongue to allow for greater tongue mobility.
+The procedure is performed in the physician’s office with either surgical scissors or a laser.
+Babies seem to experience minimal pain, bleeding or scar tissue with the laser procedure, and can be put to the breast immediately afterwards.

-3. Wait and see: If the tongue tie is mild, baby’s growth is acceptable and mom isn’t having pain, then the healthcare provider may suggest patience and time.
-As your baby gets bigger, his tongue will grow too, making the tie less pronounced and the tongue more mobile.
-Working closely with a lactation consultant can help make feeding more comfortable and productive.
+3. Wait and see: If the tongue tie is not effecting breastfeeding and baby’s growth is acceptable, then the healthcare provider may suggest patience and time.
+As your baby gets bigger, it is suggested to watch for speech or feeding difficulties when introducing solid foods or signs of breathing difficulties when the child is sleeping (snoring).
+Working closely with a lactation consultant or specially trained speech pathologist, can help make feeding more comfortable and productive.

 Function becomes a strong indicator of need for intervention, but tools to assess function have yet to be validated when using to assess tongue tie.